Nanda-G/CPP-Encryption-Tool/README.md

 # CPP-Encryption-Tool

-A simple C++ tool that can randomly generate encryption keys, encrypt given input and save it as a file which can be decrypted by the same tool.
+This is a simple C++ tool that can randomly generate encryption keys, encrypt given input and save it as a file which can be decrypted by the same tool.
-Use the 'help' command in the tool for a list of all valid commands and operations.
+Use the 'help' command in the tool to view the list of all commands the tool can recognize.

-> This project is in development.

 # Upcoming Functionality